Valuation rings as limits of complete intersection rings: Model Theory of valued fields

+Then the map $w' :\wt{k}\otimes_F E\to \wt{V}$ factors through a complete intersection $\wt{k}$-algebra and so the map $E\to \wt{V}$ induced by $w$ factors through a complete intersection $k$-algebra $D$ since $\wt{k}/k$ is separable.
+Thus $w$ factors through $D$ too because all finite systems of polynomial equations which have a solution in $\tilde V$ must have one in $V$.
+The proof ends applying Remark \ref{s} below. \ \end{proof}

+\begin{Remark} (\cite[Lemma 1.5]{S}) Let $A\subset B$ be an extension of rings.
+Then $B$ is a filtered colimit of complete intersection $A$-algebras if and only if for each finitely generated $A$-algebra $C$ and each $A$-morphism $w:C\to B$ there exists a complete intersection $A$-algebra $D$ such that $w$ factors through $D$. \end{Remark}

 The problem from ii) is also hard.
-As we explain in the proof of Corollary \ref{c1} the lifting of the residue field $k$ of $V$ when $p>0$ could be done when $V$ is Henselian and $k/{\bf F}_p$ is of finite type.
+As we explain in the proof of Corollary \ref{c1} the lifting of the residue field $k$ of $V$ when the characteristic $p>0$ could be done when $V$ is Henselian and $k/{\bf F}_p$ is of finite type.
 To glue the liftings of finite type subfields of $k$ is another problem which is solved using Model Theory.
-On the other hand our method uses completions, which are Henselian but in dimension one.

 We need \cite[Proposition A.6]{P} (useful also in the proof of Theorem \ref{bt}), which is obtained using \cite[Theorem 6.1.4]{CK} and says in particular the following: